OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/SimulationWells.md

 - **Well head** -- Controls visibility of the arrow displaying the production status of the well
 - **Pipe** -- A symbolic pipe can be drawn between the well connection cells to illustrate the well.
 This option controls the visibility of the pipes.
 - **Spheres** -- This option toggles the visibility of spheres drawn at the center of each well connection cell.
+- **Disks** -- Visualization of production and injection rates and cumulative production and injection with oil, gas, and water phases.
 - **Communication Lines** -- Toggles the visibility of well communication lines.
    These arrows shows the communication between wells.
 Broader arrows indicate higher level of communication.
    These arrows are based on Flow Diagnostics calculations, and are only available if the eclipse results includes fluxes.